society-for-the-blind/daycalc.js/README.md

  DESCRIPTION
    Calculates instructional days for a certain quarter to schedule client authorizations.
-This awesome tool will save at least 30 minutes a year.
+It is not pretty but it will save us up to 30 minutes a year.
 I KNOW!

  TODO
    - rewrite in purescript